ddnexus/pagy/docs/api/keynav.md

 <br/>

-The [keynav](/docs/extras/keynav.md) is responsible for decoding and checking the variables, passing them to this class or falling back to the `pagy_countless` constructor if the client side does not suport the `sessionStorage`.
+The [keynav](/docs/extras/keynav.md) is responsible for decoding and checking the options, passing them to this class or falling back to the `pagy_countless` constructor if the client side does not suport the `sessionStorage`.